-For lower stiffness levels of 18 and 36\,N/m, no significant performance improvement was observed for HEBI\textsubscript{2}, nor did the introduced delays have a measurable impact ($p>0.05$ for multiple comparison across UM and corresponding CM conditions).
-In contrast, at higher stiffness levels of 71 or 142\,N/m, haptic delays can negatively affect performance (TE\textsubscript{2}: $p<0.001$ for multiple comparisons among CM-71 and CM-142 conditions).
-Notably, stiffness of 71\,N/m alone did not significantly improve HEBI\textsubscript{2}'s performance (TE\textsubscript{2}: $p>0.05$ for CM-71-0 versus UM), but delays of 167 or 334\,ms resulted in significantly worse performance (TE\textsubscript{2}: $p<0.001$ for CM-71-167 or CM-71-334 versus UM).
-There was no significant difference between the effects of 167 and 334\,ms delays (TE\textsubscript{2}: $p>0.05$ for CM-71-167 versus CM-71-334).
-For the highest stiffness of 142\,N/m, the negative impact of delay increased progressively with delays of 84, 167, and 334\,ms (TE\textsubscript{2}: $p<0.01$ for CM-142-0 versus CM-142-84, CM-142-84 versus CM-142-167, and CM-142-167 versus CM-142-334).
-These results indicate that time delay can hinder dyadic interaction by reducing the performance of lower-skilled participants, potentially causing them to perform even worse than in solo trials.
-While lower stiffness reduces the dyadic system's vulnerability to haptic delay, it may not confer performance benefits.
+At lower stiffness levels of 18 and 36\,N/m, HEBI\textsubscript{2} showed no significant performance improvement.
+Furthermore, introducing delays at these levels had no measurable impact ($p>0.05$ for multiple comparisons across UM and corresponding CM conditions).
+In contrast, at higher stiffness levels of 71 or 142\,N/m, haptic delays negatively affected performance (TE\textsubscript{2}: $p<0.001$ for multiple comparisons among CM-71 or CM-142 conditions).
+Notably, a stiffness of 71\,N/m without delay did not significantly improve HEBI\textsubscript{2}'s performance (TE\textsubscript{2}: $p>0.05$ for CM-71-0 versus UM).
+Yet, adding delays of 167 or 334\,ms to this stiffness severely degraded performance (TE\textsubscript{2}: $p<0.001$ for CM-71-167 or CM-71-334 versus UM).
+There was no significant difference between the effects of 167 and 334\,ms delays at 71\,N/m (TE\textsubscript{2}: $p>0.05$ for CM-71-167 versus CM-71-334).
+However, at the maximum stiffness of 142\,N/m, the performance progressively worsened as delays increased from 84, 167, to 334\,ms (TE\textsubscript{2}: $p<0.01$ for CM-142-0 versus CM-142-84, CM-142-84 versus CM-142-167, and CM-142-167 versus CM-142-334).
+These results indicate that haptic delay hinders dyadic interaction by degrading the performance of novice participants, potentially causing them to perform even worse than in solo trials.
+While lower stiffness reduces the dyadic system's vulnerability to haptic delay, it fails to provide cooperative performance benefits.